ONAP for Network Orchestration and Automation Training Course

 ONOS for Network Engineers: Managing SDN Environments

-21 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level network engineers, DevOps teams, and SDN developers who wish to understand and manage SDN environments using ONOS effectively.
+21 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for intermediate-level network engineers, DevOps teams, and SDN developers who aim to effectively understand and manage SDN environments using ONOS.

 By the end of this training, participants will be able to:

-- Understand the architecture and components of ONOS.
+- Grasp the architecture and core components of ONOS.

-- Install and configure ONOS in a lab environment.
+- Install and configure ONOS in a lab setting.

-- Explore the capabilities of ONOS for managing SDN environments.
+- Explore ONOS capabilities for managing SDN environments.

 - Deploy, manage, and troubleshoot SDN networks using ONOS.